mizarc/bell-claims/README.md

 ## Installation
 Download the latest release (.jar file) from the releases tab and place it in your server's plugins folder.

+For additional functionality such as per player/rank permissions and claim limits, you must install [Vault](https://www.spigotmc.org/resources/vault.34315/) as well as a compatible permission and chat metadata provider.
+[LuckPerms](https://luckperms.net/) is a recommended plugin for handling both.

 ## Getting Started
 To establish a claim, place down a bell and shift right click it.
 This opens up a creation menu where you are able to name your claim.
 Once the claim is established, you will be presented with various options to do with claim management.

 ## Permissions
 ### Recommended User Permissions